 The lawns we cultivate are part of a national obsession: over 35 million acres of lawn exist in America, more than all the corn and soybeans that we grow put together.
-The acres and acres of lawn in Rochester, if it were converted to growing food for pollinators and people, could feed the entire city.
+The acres and acres of lawn in Rochester, if they were converted to growing food for pollinators and people, could feed the entire city.
 Instead, we drive to the local grocery store to buy vegetables grown an average of 1,200 miles away.
 The produce we purchase there may have taken weeks to arrive and may sit in the produce aisle for at least another week before it is disposed of in the incinerator or landfill.
 It may find its way to pig farms or to the food shelves, but ultimately, a large percentage of it won’t be eaten at all.
 Meanwhile, a health and nutrition crisis is looming, another symptom of our disconnected lives.

 Rochester Area Foundation